-- 3 pair of shoes total, one comfortable good quality walking shoes, one sandals and one pare of flip-flops.
+- 3 pair of shoes total, one comfortable good quality walking shoes, one sandals and one pair of flip-flops.

 2. Packing for a winter trip:

-- 1 boots, one pare of walking shoes, one pare of flip flops.
+1 boots, one pair of walking shoes, one pair of flip-flops.

 Wash CLOTHES in a sink while traveling.